munshkr/rampi/README.md

 ## Installation

-*NOTE: I haven't uploaded a gem yet, so please refer to Development section on how to install it.*
+*NOTE: I haven't uploaded a gem yet, so please refer to the Manual installation section.*

-Run `gem install` to install
+Run the following to install Rampi

     $ gem install rampi

+### Manual installation

+1. Make sure Bundler is installed: `gem install bundler`.
+2. Clone this repository and run `bin/setup` to install any dependencies.
+3. Run `bundle exec rake install` to install Rampi.

 ## Usage